eliasdejong/viperlith/docs/ARCHITECTURE.md

 6. Single-writer commits a write-transaction to the database
 7. The write becomes visible to all workers
 8. The worker holding the SSE stream to the client re-renders the page, based on the new database state
-9. Client receives the new page and Datastar morphs it into their local DOM
+9. Client receives the new page content and Datastar morphs it into their local DOM
 10. Client sees the updated page

 We now have obtained the following features: